Sports Funding 2020-2021

 PE and Sports

-PE and Sports are an important aspect of life for the children at Park Lane Primary School.
+PE and Sports are an important aspect of life for all the children at Park Lane Primary School.

 All children have at least two sessions of high quality PE a week with opportunities to play sport competitively both in and outside of school.
+Membership of the Reading Schools Partnership allows the children to compete in a range of activities and sports against other schools from across the Borough.

 For an overview of the activities which your children will be doing please click below: